The Nymphaion

 The Bouleuterion

-Bouleuterion The Bouleuterion of Ancient Olympia served as the meeting place of the Olympic Council, the governing body responsible for organizing and overseeing the Olympic Games. an administrative center and a sacred space where athletes and judges took their solemn oaths before competition The Bouleuterion: Governing the Sacred Festival The Bouleuterion of Ancient Olympia served […]
+Bouleuterion The Bouleuterion of Olympia served as the meeting place of the Olympic Council, the governing body responsible for organizing and overseeing the Olympic Games.
+According to the custom, it was here, at the yard in front of the Bouleuterion where athletes and judges took their solemn oaths before competition.
+Governing the Sacred Festival The […]

 The Leonidaion